-In February 1936 the Club became affiliated to the Yacht Racing Association – later to be re-named the Royal Yachting Association.
-The Club also was accepted as a member of the West of England Association, and became recognised as a major sailing club in Torbay.
+In February 1936, the Club became affiliated with the Yacht Racing Association – later to be re-named the Royal Yachting Association.
+The Club also was accepted as a member of the West of England Association and became recognised as a major sailing club in Torbay.
 The first fleet of around a dozen racing dinghies included Snipes, Sharpies,12ft Nationals and 14ft Internationals.
 Races were originally run afloat from an old 37ft naval whaler, using a 12-bore shotgun as the starting signal.

 Later the races were started from a new Club House on Oddicombe Beach.
 This Club House, still in full use today, was erected in 1937 and opened by the Mayoress of Torquay on 26th June 1937, the year of the International Coronation Regatta in Torbay.
-The Club held regular races up to 1939 until all activities were suspended for the war period.
+The Club held regular races until 1939 when all activities were suspended for the war period.
 The Royal Air Force and Home Guard then took over the beach headquarters.

-The Club reformed in 1945 and in 1947 adopted Redwings as its main class.
+The Club was reformed in 1945 and, in 1947, adopted Redwings as its main class.
 The members felt that some form of winter headquarters should be provided to enable lectures to be given and social contact maintained, so in October 1947, the top Club House and licensed premises at Fore Street, St Marychurch was opened.
 The St Marychurch Club House used to be a sales office for locally mined marble – hence the elaborate stonemason’s crest over the main doors.

 The single-handed Laser became popular during the 1980’s until the Club adopted the Tasar as the fleet dinghy as it remains today.
 Tasar sailors from BCSC have represented the UK in six recent World Championships and the Club held the National Champions title in 2007.